Compiled by Hanlie Wentzel and updated 9 February 2023.

 The GED® test consists of four subjects which you can book to write on different days:

 1. Reasoning through Language Arts – 150 minutes (including a 10-minute break) https://onlineged.co.za/ged-academy/ged-reasoning-through-language-arts/

 What Must Your Child to do Before the GED?

 Many parents with children younger than 15 or 16 ask what they should do before the GED.
 Since there is no prescribed curriculum to follow to prepare for the GED you can give your children a unique, customized education and let them pursue whatever interests them.
 However, since the GED tests four subjects, it makes sense to encourage your children to develop their skills in those subjects.
+You could follow an eclectic approach to homeschooling and use a variety of American (US national curriculum) resources, curricula and service providers.
 This article has some recommendations of homeschool curricula for younger children, which they recommend for this purpose: What to Do Before the GED®

 Update received on 12 September 2018 regarding FOREIGN CONDITIONAL EXEMPTION for South African with a GED®

 The GED is still recognized as a foreign grade 12 option by SAQA.*

 USAf has confirmed in writing that they will not consider applications for foreign conditional exemption from South African-based holders of the GED® who